Regulus343/Formation/readme.md

 ]);
 ?>

-<?php //simply typing Form::field('first_name') is the same as the following code: ?>
+<?php // simply typing Form::field('first_name') is the same as the following code: ?>

 <div class="form-group" id="first-name-area">
 	<?php